…..A rich heritage of history combines to establish new hopes for the future. Celebrating their 130th year…..

 PHOTO CAPTION: The BAPTISMAL for Charleston Baptist Church members took place at the Hatchie River in 1922.
 The members included (l to r) Cathleen Cothran, Edna Cole, Etta Earl Smith, Cornelia Brammer, Nettye Wright, Leta Waddell, Greta Johnson, Gertrude Floyd, Elizabeth Williams, Elaie Smith, Elizabeth Jacques, Ada Combs, unidentified, Mrs. Waddell E. Smith, Vivian Byars, Willie Richardson, Carrie Campbell, Paul Wright, Ernest Huggins, Elbert Waddell, Farris Waddell, Paul Davis, Otha Huggins, unidentified, Carol Bourne, Sadie Smith, Alline Cole, Fay Morrisett(?), (first name not given) Davis, J(?)
-Deverell, Roy Morrisett, Virge Williams, Bill Boarne, Franke Boarne, John Alfred Williams, Sam Archer, John Wesley Glover, Reginal Huggins, Herman Dowdy(?), Leslie Wright, Brook Faulk, Grady Williams, Rob Bourse, Robert Jesse Williams, Embry Davis, Hubert Cothran, Garl Byars, Bladyes Davis, Richard Deverrell, Herschel Cothran, Mayberry Waddell, Morgan Lee Dowdy, Lancry Waddell, Mack Smith, Rob Cranford, unidentified, Jim McIntyre, Madison Campbell, Bob Bourne, Jess Sanders, Morgan Dowdy and O. A. Utley, pastor.
+Deverell, Roy Morrisett, Virge Williams, Bill Boarne, Franke Boarne, John Alfred Williams [my grandfather!], Sam Archer, John Wesley Glover, Reginal Huggins, Herman Dowdy(?), Leslie Wright, Brook Faulk, Grady Williams, Rob Bourse, Robert Jesse Williams, Embry Davis, Hubert Cothran, Garl Byars, Bladyes Davis, Richard Deverrell, Herschel Cothran, Mayberry Waddell, Morgan Lee Dowdy, Lancry Waddell, Mack Smith, Rob Cranford, unidentified, Jim McIntyre, Madison Campbell, Bob Bourne, Jess Sanders, Morgan Dowdy and O. A. Utley, pastor.

 Charleston Baptist Church celebrates 130 years!